-#6 Updated by Rodrigo Rosenfeld Rosas almost 2 years ago
+#6 Updated by Rodrigo Rosenfeld Rosas over 2 years ago

 I'm leaving to a party now.
 I'll take a look at the source tomorrow to see where this code is being used.
 If that is really the intention (I think it is because we use Redmine - now we're using Chiliproject because the reference source is in Git instead of Subversion - and I've already configured some git repositories), then I think we should change it. :)

-#9 Updated by Rodrigo Rosenfeld Rosas almost 2 years ago
+#9 Updated by Rodrigo Rosenfeld Rosas over 2 years ago

 Hi Toshi, "local" in English translates to "local" in Portuguese, but the order is changed: "Local repository" => "Repositório local".